KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog2.md

       - Select the option to replicate objects encrypted with AWS KMS
       - Select the available aws/s3 key
    - Opt out of replacing available objects, then submit
+   - Repeat the steps listed above, this time configuring for the alternate bucket

+     Test Bi-Directional Cross-Region Redundancy
+   - Add a small file to both destination buckets and see if a replicas are added.
+These files will have a status of REPLICA found under the properties tab.
+It took more time for the replica to appear in the       popoluated bucket than the empty bucket
    -